 I hope a view of "Selsey Life" from over 37 years ago will be of interest

-During this prolonged Covid-19 closure of the club, it was decided earlier in the year to hold a series of online digital competitions in order to keep our members involved with the club as well as maintaining their interest in photography.
+During this prolonged Covid-19 closure of the club, it was decided last year to hold a series of online digital competitions in order to keep our members involved with the club as well as maintaining their interest in photography.

-Following some helpful recommendations from our members, we decided to look into the possibility of booking an external judge for this competition, rather than asking members to judge one another’s pictures as happened previously.
-Therefore, after some behind the scenes investigations, I’m delighted to report that we managed to secure the services of Mr Tim West FRPS, a judge very well known to our members following numerous visits to the club over many years, as both judge and speaker.
+Following some helpful recommendations from our members, we decided to look into the possibility of booking an external judge for occasional online competitions, rather than asking members to judge one another’s pictures as often happened in the past.
+I am therefore delighted to report that we managed once again to secure the services of Mr Tim West FRPS, a judge who is very well known to our members following numerous visits to the club over many years, as both judge and speaker.